scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scylladbdatacenters.rst

    * - Property
      - Type
      - Description
+   * - availableNodes
+     - integer
+     - availableNodes is the total number of available nodes in rack.
    * - currentNodes
      - integer
      - nodes is the total number of nodes created in rack.